 5. Additional Unexplained Physical Symptoms

 In addition to being a mental problem that impacts your mood, depression also affects your physical well-being.
-Unlike sadness which just makes you mentally and emotionally low, depression may even result in physical problems that do not seem to respond to any kind of medical treatment.
-Some common problems you may experience with depression include9:
+Unlike sadness which just makes you mentally and emotionally low, depression may even result in physical problems that do not seem to respond to any kind

 - Digestive trouble